How Orcas Threatened Shark Week's Popular 'Air Jaws' Franchise

 Fallows wants people to know that South Africa has a bigger problem than the possibility that those orcas, who've since left the region, will return.
 "You have shark longlining, which right now is racing certain smaller sharks species to extinction.
 And these smaller shark species are vital components of the great white's diet.
 People always think seals are the primary food source, but it's actually smaller sharks and fish and rays that are the primary food source of these animals," he says.
 "When they're removed out of an area, the white sharks move on as well.
 So bad fisheries' management and our local government [refusing] to actually do something to stop the destruction of our ecosystem is having a catastrophic effect at the moment."

-He's hopeful that in the years to come, if changes are made, great whites will return to South Africa in their previous numbers (he reports witnessing a few breaches in Gansbaai and False Bay this season).
-In the meantime, there is one bright spot: In Air Jaws: Back from the Dead, premiering July 25, Fallows and Kurr travel to New Zealand to try filming the first footage of a great white breaching on a seal decoy there.
+He's hopeful that in the years to come, if changes are made, great whites will return to South Africa in their previous numbers (he reports witnessing a few breaches in Gansbaai and False Bay).
+In the meantime, there is one bright spot: In Air Jaws: Back from the Dead, which also debuted in 2018, Fallows and Kurr travel to New Zealand to try filming the first footage of a great white breaching on a seal decoy there.
 Spoiler alert: They succeed.
-But even more thrilling: they then break out Seal Sled 3.0, a metal raft similar to the one that Fallows road in 2010's Ultimate Air Jaws and Kurr mounted in 2012's Air Jaws Apocalypse, to observe a second breach from the surface.
+But even more thrilling: They then break out Seal Sled 3.0, a metal raft similar to the one that Fallows road in 2010's Ultimate Air Jaws and Kurr mounted in 2012's Air Jaws Apocalypse, to observe a second breach from the surface.
 This time, viewers feel like they're on the sled with Fallows, experiencing it with him.

 "It's something that'll give you goosebumps," Kurr says.
 "I've seen people watching this film actually get emotional at the end, because there's something about Air Jaws.
 It has this mystique about it and this magic, and it always seems like we're able to come through in the end."